 You can check out Dana’s music on Spotify, Apple Music, and YouTube.

-• Catalyst Catholic partners with trusted local organizations to serve people right here at home—in Clark, Floyd, and Harrison counties in Indiana, as well as Metro Louisville.
+• Catalyst Catholic partners with trusted local organizations to serve people right here at home—in Clark, Floyd, and Harrison counties in Indiana.
 Staying local helps us live out the call to serve our neighbors in our own neighborhoods.

 Youth will be placed at established community organizations that provide real, ongoing support to people in need.
 This gives teens the opportunity to build relationships and see how service continues long after Faith In Action ends.